 At a Glance

-Material is arranged into one series: Series I: Robert A. Bone Papers.
+Material is arranged into two series: Series I: Papers and Series II: Books.

 The collection is primarily made up of notes for lectures that he gave and classes that he taught, drafts of essays and books he was working on, some books and literary journals, and some correspondence.